 You've got to give it to Brendan Greene and Co because even when it seems like a vacation - they still end up working.
 In fact, it's the developer's latest trip to Asia where they came up with the idea for Savage's new underground area.

-In their last post , PUBG Corp once again talked about open development, with Savage perhaps being a prime example of it.
+In their , PUBG Corp once again talked about open development, with Savage perhaps being a prime example of it.
 What they actually mean is developing the map while PUBG's player base is playing it, achieving sort of a realtime feedback system, updating the map as they go.

 PUBG Corp say that there are still "months of work left to do", seeing as how they're yet to endow the map with "changes that impact balance", add new vehicles, weapons and, of course, the new area.